gardener/etcd-druid/docs/development/running-e2e-tests.md

 ## e2e test with local storage emulators [AWS, GCP, AZURE]

 The above-mentioned e2e tests need storage from real cloud providers to be setup.
-But there are tools such as [localstack](https://docs.localstack.cloud/user-guide/aws/s3/), [fake-gcs-server](https://github.com/fsouza/fake-gcs-server) and [azurite](https://github.com/Azure/Azurite) that enables to run e2e test with mock AWS storage, mock GCS storage and mock AZURE storage respectively.
-We can provision a KIND cluster for end-to-end (e2e) tests.
-By using local emulators alongside the KIND cluster, we eliminate the need for any actual cloud provider infrastructure to be set up for running e2e tests.
+But there are tools such as [localstack](https://docs.localstack.cloud/user-guide/aws/s3/), [fake-gcs-server](https://github.com/fsouza/fake-gcs-server) and [azurite](https://github.com/Azure/Azurite) that enable developers to run e2e tests with emulators for AWS S3, Google GCS and Azure ABS respectively.
+We can provision a KIND cluster for running the e2e tests against.
+Thus, by using cloud storage emulators alongside the KIND cluster, we eliminate the need for any actual cloud provider infrastructure to be set up for running e2e tests.

 ### How are the KIND cluster and Emulators set up